ArchiveBox/docs/Setting-up-Authentication.md

 > [!CAUTION]
 > We recommend sticking to header-based authentication and not using this method unless you deeply understand the CSRF/CORS security risks.
-> This method is mostly useful when testing API requests from the browser devtools or CLI tools, as it lets you skip having to pass an API key with every request.
+> This method is mostly useful when testing API requests from the browser devtools or external tools where CSRF/CORS is not a concern (e.g. `wget`, `curl`), as it lets you skip having to pass an API key with every request.

 > Browsers enforce that requests made to the ArchiveBox API from *other domains* will not include any session cookies by default.
 This is is an [important security principle](https://docs.djangoproject.com/en/5.0/ref/csrf/) that protects you from API requests being initiated from JS served to users on websites you don't control (aka CSRF/CORS attacks).
 >
 > To allow incoming POST requests from other domains **that you trust**, you must add them to [`CSRF_TRUSTED_ORIGINS`](https://docs.djangoproject.com/en/5.0/ref/settings/#csrf-trusted-origins) in the `archivebox/core/settings.py` source code on your machine ([open an issue](https://github.com/ArchiveBox/ArchiveBox/issues/new/choose) and explain your use-case if you want us to expose this as normal configuration option).

 Log in via the Admin Web UI: `/admin/login/`, you can then re-use your login session id (stored in the `sessionid` cookie) for REST API requests.
-By default, this only allows you to make requests from the same domain ArchiveBox is being served on (e.g. from browser devtools open on an ArchiveBox page).
+By default, this only allows you to make requests from the same domain ArchiveBox is being served on (e.g. from browser devtools open on an ArchiveBox page or CLI tools).

 ```bash
 curl -X 'GET' \